deterralba/HTTP-log/documentation/architecture.rst

 | etc...     | etc...     | etc...    |
 +------------+------------+-----------+

+If you want low latency.

-If you want to write a program that will be able to do more advance things in the future, if you want to use more than one core of your high end 32-cores processor, if you think that maybe one day you will deal with several types of input or output, or several type of clients that will each ask for different statistics...
+If you want to write a program that will be able to do more advance things in the future.

+if you want to use more than one core of your high-end 32-cores processor.

+if you think that maybe one day you will deal with several types of input or output, or several type of clients that will each ask for different statistics...

-What you need is a multi-threads program!
-It is a bit more complicated, but it is much more challenging and interesting also.
+What you need is a program with several threads.
+It is a bit more complicated, but it is also much more challenging and interesting.

 The threads awaken